navcoin/NavHub/content/projects/open-alias/index.md

 ## Why use OpenAlias?

-Open Alias was created by contributors to the [Monero](https://getmonero.org/) cryptocurrency project who wanted to find a way of simplifying cryptocurrency payments by bridging the knowledge gap between cryptographically secure systems and users who aren’t sophisticated developers.
+Open Alias was created by contributors to the [Monero](https://getmonero.org/) cryptocurrency project who wanted to find a way of simplifying cryptocurrency payments by bridging the knowledge gap between cryptographically secure systems and users who aren't sophisticated developers.

-1. **It's easy** - You can transform long alphanumeric codes in an easily memorable address.

-2. **It's secure** - NavCoin Open Alias leverages DNSSEC to prevent MITM attacks on the alias.

-3. **It saves time** - It’s quicker and easier to remember a meaningful OpenAlias address than a long string of randomised characters.